Tag: Artificial-Intelligence

 From Cursor to Windsurf to Zed: My Journey Through AI-Enhanced Code Editors

 Over the past few months, I’ve been on a journey to find the perfect code editor that balances excellent developer experience with the productivity boost of AI assistance.
 This exploration came after I had already spent almost two years using VS Code, which I adopted after ditching Emacs and Neovim in search of a more modern editing experience.
 My latest search led me through several modern editors, primarily those in the VSCodium family, with some interesting detours along the way.
+Here’s my experience and what I’ve learned.

 From Procrastination to Progress: How AI has helped me